 Professor of Microbiology, Immunology, and Cancer Biology

-Research: Protein Phosphorylation and Ser/Thr Phosphatases in Cell Signaling
+Research: Protein Phosphorylation in Cell Signaling

 Other evidence points to PP6 in cytokine signaling and pathways leading to activation of NF-kB.
 PP6 SAPS subunits mediate association with IkBe and alter the degradation of this regulator in response to TNF stimulation (J. Biol.
 Chem.
 2006).
 PP6 regulates activation of the TAK1 kinase, through interaction with the protein TAB2 (J. Biol.
 Chem.
 2010).

-In a collaboration with Dr. James Larner, Chairman of the Department of Radiation Oncology, we found that in glioblastomas (brain tumor cells) PP6 and one of its SAPS subunits we call PP6R1 were recruited into the nucleus and into complexes with DNA-PK (PLoS One; 2009).
+In a long-standing collaboration with Dr. James Larner, Chairman of the Department of Radiation Oncology, we found that in glioblastomas (brain tumor cell lines) PP6 and one of its SAPS subunits (a.k.a.
+PP6R1) were recruited into the nucleus and into complexes with DNA-PK (PLoS One; 2009).
 We used deletions and co-immunoprecipitation to show that SAPS1 depends on two separate regions to form complexes with DNA-PK (J. Biol.
 Chem.
 2012).
-PP6 and PP6R1 both were required for the activation of DNA-PK following ionizing radiation, and for the repair of double strand breaks in DNA, and for the survival of the cells (see Figure below).
-Thus, inhibiting this action of PP6 makes cells more sensitive to radiation, and may provide new therapies to enhance radiation therapy for otherwise incurable brain tumors.
-These results led us to generate a SAPS1 conditional knockout mice that we are now studying.
+PP6 and PP6R1 both were required for the activation of DNA-PK following ionizing radiation (see Figure below), and for the repair of double strand breaks in DNA, and for the survival of the cells.
+We used sequence-specific RNAi to deplete the cells of different proteins, and confirmed the knockdown by immunoblotting.
+Thus, reduction in the amount of PP6, or SAPS1, makes cells more sensitive to radiation, and may provide an opportunity for new therapies to enhance radiation therapy for otherwise incurable brain tumors.
+These results led us to generate SAPS1 conditional knockout mice that we are now studying.

-Clongogenic survival of human glioblastoma multiforme (GBM) cells exposed to increasing doses of ionizing radiation.
+Clonal survival of human glioblastoma multiforme (GBM) cells exposed to increasing doses of ionizing radiation.
 GBM cells were transfected with siRNA to knockdown expression of PP6 catalytic subunit (solid circles) or SAPS1 subunit (blue squares ) or control siRNA (open circles) and compared to an isogenic cell line lacking DNA-PK (red diamonds).
 Following radiation cells were plated at limiting density and the numbers of colonies arising after 30 days counted and scored relative to controls, plotted on a logarithmic scale.
 Loss of PP6c or SAPS1 was equivalent to loss of DNA-PK itself.

-Protein Phosphatase-6 is especially abundant in the gastrointestinal tract and in hematopoietic cells.
-In human Caco-2 intestinal epithelial cells we visualized PP6 localized at cell-cell junctions by immunofluorescent confocal microscopy, in particular at adherens junctions with E-cadherin, not at tight junctions with ZO-1 occludin.
+Protein Phosphatase-6 is especially abundant in the gastrointestinal tract.
+In confluent monolayers of human Caco-2 intestinal epithelial cells that are a well-accepted in vitro model of the human intestine we visualized PP6 localized at cell-cell junctions by immunofluorescent confocal microscopy, in particular at adherens junctions with E-cadherin, not at tight junctions with ZO-1 occludin.
 PP6C and E-cadherin were co-immunoprecipitated to show interaction of the endogenous proteins in epithelial cell membranes.
 Using inducible lentivirus constructs to switch on shRNA and knockdown PP6C there was a dramatic dissolution of E-cadherin localization from cell-cell junctions (see red staining in panel (B) Figure below).
 This effect was due to internalization of the E-cadherin, in response to phosphorylation of E-cadherin at a CK1 site at S846 in the cytoplasmic tail of the protein.
-Treating cells with IC-261, a CK1 inhibitor blockes phosphorylation of this sites in E-cadherin and prevented internalization.
+Treating cells with IC-261, a CK1 inhibitor blocked phosphorylation of this site in E-cadherin and prevented internalization.

 RhoGDI2 in Bladder Cancer and Metastasis

 |Purifying phosphatases using column chromatography guided by enzyme assays in the Center coldroom.|

-Most recent update July, 2013.
+Most recent update February, 2014.